 The exam is comprised of 60 multiple-choice questions.
 The material is pulled from the Exam Test Specifications and all exam questions are referenced in a readily available drone-photography book.
 You will have ONE hour to complete your exam and must answer at least 80% correctly in order to pass.

 How should I prepare for the exam?

 We suggest first reading the Exam Test Specifications (in the dropdown above) so you know what the exam covers.
 Take advantage by visiting PPA's Drone Education page and view all the videos provided on the PPAedu online courses.
 To view all the exam resources available please visit the Exam Resources page.

 How many times can I take this exam?

 You may only take the Certified Drone Photographer exam once every 30 days, but you can take it as many times as you need to pass it within your one year application period!

 If I have failed, is there an additional fee to re-take the exam?

-For online exams, there is the $25 fee per exam paid to ProctorU to proctor the exam.
+For online exams, there is a $17.50 fee per exam paid to ProctorU to proctor the exam.